 It eats up your time

 We often don’t realize how much time is taken by browsing social media.
 Do a quick experiment and leave social media just for a day.
 Use the time to partake in hobbies or catch up on some work.
 See if by the end of the day you feel like you’ve had more time.
-You’ll be surprized how the odd 5 or 10 minutes here and there can add up.
+You’ll be surprised how the odd 5 or 10 minutes here and there can add up.

 Social media makes you compare yourself to others